JADE-V-V/JADE/docs/source/usage/benchdesc/sphere.rst

 benchmark-specific configuration files.
 Density values can be modified too.
 The files are located in ``<JADE_root>\Configuration\Benchmarks Configuration\Sphere``.

+Even after all these optimizations, it is clear to the developers that a "fair" test for all isotopes has not been reached yet.
+For example, in materials with cross sections having 1/V dependencies, the output of the simulations could be dominated by the cross sections at lower energies.
+Moreover, particles will not have the same mean free paths in the different spheres meaning that the number of times the cross-sections are sampled will vary, with consequance also on integral results (e.g. heating).
+In short, some isotopes will necessarly be tested "better" than others.
+The solution to this issue is not trivial and will certainly receive further attention in future developments.
+It should be noticed that users can easily modify both density and source parameters at anytime if they do not agree with the default settings that are provided.

 Tallies
 ^^^^^^^
 Both the transport of neutrons and of secondary photons are active and photons cut-off energy  is